cleitonsouza01/trade/README.md

-You may use the trade module as a framework to create applications that implement specific rules of stock markets around the world or use it "as is" in any  application that requires the notion of buying stuff, selling stuff and controlling how much you spent to buy and how much you profited from the trades.
+You may use the trade module as a framework to create applications that implement specific rules of stock markets around the world or use it "as is" in any  application that requires the notion of buying things, selling things and controlling how much you spent to buy and how much you profited from the trades.

-How can I install the trade module?
+How do I install the trade module?
 ------------------------------

   >> pip install trade